jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 cut

-: The ```cut``` command will allow you to *cut* up your output based on a delimeter: space, dash, comma, and so forth.
+: The ```cut``` command will allow you to *cut* up your output based on a delimiter: space, dash, comma, and so forth.
 The command will print selected parts of lines from a file to standard output[^68].
-The -d option is the delimeter to *cut* on and the -f is the field or column number(s) to retrieve. __Usage example:__
+The -d option is the delimiter to *cut* on and the -f is the field or column number(s) to retrieve. __Usage example:__
 ```bash
 cut -d ' ' -f1,2 /etc/mtab
 ```